 This information will be presented to the governors as part of the Headteacher report.
+The policy will be reviewed and updated every two years.

 Strategies for preventing bullying

 As part of our on-going commitment to the safety and welfare of our pupils, we at Thirsk Community Primary School have developed the following strategies to promote positive behaviour and discourage bullying behaviour